arc53/DocsGPT/docs/pages/Developing/API-docs.md

 }
 ```

-2. When task is completed
+2. When task is completed:
 ```json
 {
   "result": {